 Legacy House of Centennial Hills and its associates are committed to superior, personalized customer service in an environment that is inviting, caring and hospitable.
-Our core values are: Thrift, Continuous Improvement and Personalization.
+We distinguish ourselves from others by embracing a Personal Touch Culture.
+Our associates strive to make a heart-to-heart connection with those we serve.
+We call that connection, Personal Touch.
+At Legacy House of Centennial Hills, we are guided by three core values: Thrift, Continuous Improvement and Personalization.

 Continuous improvement is another key component of our culture and a core value of our community.
-We constantly look for better ways to serve our customers.
-Our residents, resident families and associates are regularly surveyed so that we may determine their needs and listen to suggestions.
+We believe in consistent personal and company improvement.
+We continuously look for better ways to serve each other, our customers and our business partners.

 Our Personal Touch Culture is evidenced by our associates every day.